spryker/spryker-docs/docs/marketplace/user/merchant-portal-user-guides/202108.0/products/abstract-products/managing-marketplace-abstract-product-attributes.md

 To edit the attributes for a marketplace abstract product:

 1. Next to the abstract product, you want to edit an attribute for, hover over the three dots, or just click the line.
 This takes you to the *[Product name]*, *Abstract Product Details* tab.
 Scroll down to the *Attributes* pane.
-2. In the *Attributes* pane, hover over the table and update the necessary columns.
+2. In the *Attributes* pane, hover over the table and update the necessary cells.

 **Tips & Tricks**